 Oil and Gas Law

 Course duration: 1 year full-time/2 years part-time Course starts: September/January

 Oil and gas activities involve a combination of legal, economic and environmental issues, all of which are necessary for individuals involved in these sectors to have a thorough understanding of.
 In these sectors there is a gap in the combination of legal and economic expertise as well as a gap in the contribution of environmental/geography science.
 In order to understand their needs and to counsel their clients effectively, Law graduates working in these industries need a wider knowledge than merely the specific regulations applicable.
 A familiarity with the economic and environmental perspectives is indispensable and this programme is, therefore, suitable for these professionals who seek to upgrade their skills whilst at the same time providing formal academic recognition for doing so.

 Similarly, economics and business students involved in the oil and gas industry will benefit from an accurate understanding of the institutional legal framework of oil and gas economies as well as of the environmental issues fundamental to such economies.
 Finally, students focusing on environmental issues related to the oil and gas industry need to be familiar with legal and economic issues relevant to the oil and gas industry.
 Through lectures, case study group work and other exercises the programme will aim to provide students with the theoretical and practical building blocks and conceptual tools necessary for some of the more advanced intellectual tasks they will be called upon throughout the course.

-On completion of the LLM Oil and Gas and MSc Oil and Gas, students will be expected to be able to:
+On completion of the LLM International Commercial Law with Oil and Gas Law, students will be expected to be able to:

 - develop their knowledge of the key issues in the emerging oil and gas industry;